libplctag/libplctag/README.md

 This library for Linux and Windows (not heavily tested) provides a means of accessing PLCs to read and write simple data.

-Stable Version: 1.5
+Old Stable Version: 1.5

-Future Version: 2.0
+New Stable Version: 2.0 - please checkout branch 2.0 to get this!

 WARNING - DISCLAIMER
 ====================